stefaniuk/link-capture-browser-extension/docs/prd.md

 The implementation should prefer least privilege and avoid unnecessary broad permissions.

+Permission model requirements:

+- First-release page capture shall rely on `activeTab`, `tabs`, and `scripting` rather than broad persistent host permissions for arbitrary web pages.
+- Static `host_permissions` shall be limited to the configured backend API origins and identity-provider origins for `local`, `non-production`, and `production`.
+- The first release shall not request optional host permissions for arbitrary websites at runtime.
+- Access to `file://` pages shall rely on Chrome's explicit file-URL access setting rather than an extension-managed permission prompt.

 ### 11.4 Authentication

 The backend API authentication model shall use standards-based OAuth 2.0 or OpenID Connect with Authorization Code Flow and PKCE.